Battle of Las Navas de Tolosa: Previous movements

+The final gathering took place in Toledo in May 1212.
+The Christians headed south mid-June and captured several important castles along the way including Malagon, Calatrava, Alarcos, Caracuel, Benavente and Piedrabuena.

 There were some disagreements among the members of the Christian coalition; notably, French and other European knights did not agree with Alfonso's merciful treatment of Jews and Muslims who had been defeated in the conquest of Malagón and Calatrava la Vieja.
 Previously, they had caused problems in Toledo (where the different armies of the Crusade gathered), with assaults and murders in the Jewish Quarter.

 Battle

 Alfonso crossed the mountain range that defended the Almohad camp, sneaking through the Despeñaperros Pass, led by Martín Alhaja, a local shepherd who knew the area.
 On 16 July 1212, the Christian coalition caught the encamped Moorish army by surprise, and Alhaja was granted the hereditary title Cabeza de Vaca for his assistance to Alfonso VIII.